Things to bear in mind before coming to any conclusions about the Olivet Discourse (Matthew ch. 24; Mark ch. 13; and Luke ch. 21).

 yet for different reasons and to various degrees, are STILL EVEN NOW obsessed with the old things in their interpretation of what Jesus said on the Olivet Discourse.

-All of them fall under the same umbrella category with regard to their interpretation of the Olivet Discourse: Half-believers: One foot in the old, and one foot in the new - but Jesus Himself turned His back on the Old Covenant and just a few days later He suffered and died, and rose again from the dead, the Old Covenant having been completely abolished in his flesh, and the veil of the temple that represented the Old Covenant having been torn in two at the precise moment He died.
+With regard to our interpretation of the Olivet Discourse and the New Testament, we should not be half-believers, with one foot in the old, and one foot in the new: Jesus Himself turned His back on the Old Covenant and just a few days later He suffered and died, and rose again from the dead, the Old Covenant having been completely abolished in his flesh, and the veil of the temple that represented the Old Covenant having been torn in two at the precise moment He died.

 In all three of the synoptic gospels we find that after He sat down on the Mount of Olives, the very first thing Jesus began to speak and warn about in response to the disciples' questions, was:-